 - You’re at least 65 years or older, and

-Here are some additional scenarios older adults should be aware of around tax time.
+Below are some additional questions that older adults should ask themselves around tax time.

 But if you earn any other income — such as from a part-time job or retirement account distributions — some of your Social Security benefits may be taxable.

-If half of your yearly Social Security benefits plus all other income exceeds $25,000, or $32,000 for married couples filing jointly, then a portion of your Social Security benefits are included in gross income.
+If half of your annual Social Security benefits plus all other income exceeds $25,000, or $32,000 for married couples filing jointly, then a portion of your Social Security benefits are included in your gross income.